UltrosBot/Ultros-contrib/Domai.nr/README.md

 Domai.nr
 ===========

-This plugin allows integration with the Domai.nr API.
+This plugin allows integration with the Domainr API.

 ## Commands and permissions